webuild-community/advent-of-sharing/README.md

 All members of the WeBuild Community can participant in this event, on each day, a member will post a small note to share their knowledge in Frontend/Web development.

-The event run from November 25th to Decemnber 25th every year.

 ## 2022

 <table>